October 24, 2017

 These cases are already generating a lot of news coverage and impassioned opinions from people on all sides.
 Street Law has successfully mooted Carpenter with teachers several times this fall, and it’s intriguing and accessible to argue.
 We encourage teachers to teach these cases this winter because they explore fundamental constitutional concepts about privacy, searches, free expression, freedom of religion, and equal protection.
 Both cases get at some fundamental tension in our system of government: Carpenter weighs people’s right to privacy with the government’s need to conduct criminal investigations and keep people safe.
 Masterpiece Cakeshop explores the tension between individuals’ right to freedom of expression and conscience and the government’s need to make sure that people are treated fairly, without unlawful discrimination.
 They present current, controversial issues, and students should have a chance to deeply understand the context and constitutional grounding and to explore the arguments on all sides in a civil conversation.

-The cases will be argued on November 29 and December 5, 2017.
+Carpenter was argued on November 29, and Masterpiece Cakeshop was argued on December 5, 2017.
 Street Law has posted case materials on the SCOTUS in the Classroom program page.
 Teachers and students are encouraged to hold moot courts of the case the same weeks that the Supreme Court hears arguments, which means students can follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments at the Court.
 You can find instructions and handouts for conducting a moot court at SCOTUS in the Classroom.